morhendos/dontsign/docs/ERROR_HANDLING.md

 ## Overview

-DontSign implements comprehensive error tracking and monitoring using Sentry.
+DontSign implements comprehensive error tracking and monitoring using Sentry and custom error handling patterns.
 This document outlines our error handling strategy and monitoring setup.

 ## Error Handling Architecture